 On the battlefield Grant was superior in almost every way in defeating the South yet in the oval office the tide had turned.
 Although Grant was a scrupulously honest man, he would find himself at the center of many a scandal such as Black Friday and the Belknap Bribery, as President.

 The President must have done a fair job, as leader of the nation for Grant was re-elected for a second term in 1872.
 A clear sign that Grant’s Civil War reputation definitely preceded him as President.
 President Grant followed the path of a true Reconstructionist who kept a force of federal troops in the major cities of the South directly after the war.

 This show of force and leadership was two-fold in as much as Grant desired a unified nation he also was keenly aware of the South’s ability to rearm herself.

 When Grant’s political career was at it’s gracious ending, he became a partner in a financial firm that went bankrupt.
 A short time after the failed financial venture, Grant was diagnosed with terminal throat cancer.
 Unmoved by this diagnosis and life ending prognosis Grant got right back up and started writing his memoirs.

 In a race against death to secure a future for his family, Grant produced and sold the rights to his autobiography earning $450,000, a tidy sum in the late 19th century and today.
-Three short painful days in which Grant choked and coughed out blood from his mouth and nose the final pages of his work were completed.
-Grant died seven hours after he sold his memoir, a hero and valiant man to the bitter end, Ulysses S. Grant will always be known as the Savior of the North.
+Three short painful days in which Grant wrote the final pages of his work were completed.
+Grant died soon after finishing his memoir, a hero and valiant man to the bitter end, Ulysses S. Grant will always be known as the Savior of the North.